 Stand up straight, and walk around your house when you get them so your foot stretches the material and helps prevent blisters prior to use.
 Wedges are much easier to walk in.
 So i suggest getting used to wedges then move on to heels.
 Also, try getting heels with platforms so that your weight isn’t being supported by your toe and ball of your foot. (and platforms are more comfortable than heels with no platforms..at least for me.)posted about 3 years ago

 Imagine that a string is pulling the top of your head towards the ceiling — Tuck your tummy in — Shoulders back — Place feet one foot in front of the other as you walk [you don’t want to look as though you have something between your thighs] — And practice at home!!
 I even practice in front of a mirror after buying new shoes to ensure I don’t look ridiculous!

 5 points - Vote his photos into the Style Gallery

 1 point - Post a comment on his photos

 When williams_john reaches 200 Chic Points, he will be in the Style Council!

 I think it is better before marriage … after marriage if girls use high heel then it may be cause of dangerous delivery….. its practical that the girl who not use high heel after marriage they always face normal delivery…..

 Start out with smaller, thicker heels; platforms and wedges are the easiest to walk in.
-Also, take smaller steps; you’ll just look weird if you take super long strides.posted almost 3 years ago
+Also, take smaller steps; you’ll just look weird if you take super long strides.posted about 3 years ago